 consultation, one of the first questions I ask is whether you are sure

 that what your company actually wants is an independent contractor relationship

 with its drivers.
 There are clearly benefits and burdens to each model.

-One final parting tip: I strongly discourage mixed use of employee drivers
+I strongly discourage mixed use of employee drivers and independent contractors

 For further information on the IRS test, see IRS Publication 15-A.